mgoddard/crdb-embeddings/README.md

 export MIN_SENTENCE_LEN=8
 ```

 The number of clusters to create in the K-Means model.
-The tradeoff here is of
+The tradeoff here is
 query speed vs. recall; e.g. if the number is too low, more data must be
 scanned during the cosine similarity phase.
 If the number is too high, then
 matching documents may be missed entirely as their cluster ID value will not
 align with the cluster ID value that gets mapped to the query string.
 For the
-small data size used in my own experiments, 250k rows, a value of 100 seemed
+small data size used in these experiments, 250k rows, a value of 100 seemed
 like the best fit:
 ```
 export N_CLUSTERS=100